 Gross pay (column M) is the total income an employee is due before deductions and taxes.
 In this payroll Excel template, it’s calculated by adding columns J through L, plus columns H and I, of the monthly payroll tabs.
 These columns contain the employees’ per period salary, straight-time pay, overtime pay, bonuses and commissions, nontaxable income, and reimbursements.

 FICA taxes are labeled as “Social Security Tax” (column N) and “Medicare Tax” (column O) of the monthly payroll tabs.
 These columns are linked to the “Set Up Employee Data” tab, automatically pulling the applicable tax rates from there.
-The cells then multiply the rates by the employee’s gross pay minus any nontaxable income (such as reimbursements).
+The cells then multiply the rates by the employee’s gross pay minus any nontaxable income, such as reimbursements.

 Benefits are reflected in column R on each monthly payroll tab, which sums all premiums showing in columns I through L on the “Set Up Employee Data” tab.
-The amounts should be fixed from one pay period to the next, but you can update the amounts in the “Set Up” tab if they ever change.
+The amounts should be fixed from one pay period to the next, but you can update the amounts in the “Set Up Employee Data” tab if they ever change.
 If you do happen to change the benefit deductions for a particular employee, you need to overwrite the benefit deduction formulas for the prior months first and then overwrite it with the actual dollar amounts.

 The “Net Pay” column (column U) contains the amount you need to pay employees through check, direct deposit, or pay card.
 This amount is calculated automatically by subtracting the employee’s total deductions (column T) from their gross pay (column M).